 Although this rigging set-up is simpler than many of our past endeavors, it still requires training and skill.

 Over the past weekend, eleven members of the Berwyn Fire Company participated in an Advanced Line Systems Rescue class.
 This is a water rescue based class which focuses on two important things - rescues using a tethered boat and rescues where a rescuer enters the water as a swimmer to save a victim trapped in the currents.
 These skills are ones that Berwyn has identified could be critical during times ...
 (Full Story & Photos)

 A properly installed and maintained smoke alarm is the only thing in your home that can alert you and your family to a fire 24 hours a day, seven days a week.
 Whether you're awake or asleep, a working smoke alarm is constantly on alert, scanning the air for fire and smoke.

-According to the National Fire Protection Association, between 2003-2006, more than 66 percent of home fire deaths occurred in homes without a working ...
+According to the National Fire Protection Association more than 66 percent of home fire deaths occurred in homes without a working ...
 (Full Story & Photos)